What is Scientific Management Theory?

-With the help of scientific management theory, there is enhanced beneficial aspects for the nation.
-Some of them are increased production and less cost of production, industrial harmony and peace, every phase of society meets the high standard of living, the national income is enhanced, and there is also quick industrial development with this theory.
+With the help of scientific management theory, there enhanced beneficial aspects for the nation.
+Some of them increase production and less cost of production, industrial harmony, and peace, every phase of society meet the high standard of living, the national income enhanced, and there is also quick industrial development with this theory.
 The role of Scientific management theory plays a crucial part in developing the nation.

 12. Less production time:

-Work in lesser time is achieved with scientific management theory.
-The operations regarding productions are pre-established and lead to less production delays.
+Work in lesser time achieves with scientific management theory.
+The operations regarding productions pre-established and lead to fewer production delays.

 13. Worker instructions:

-With the assistance of this theory, work is carried out in a systematic manner according to pre-determined plans.
-Complete guidance and instructions are provided to workers in order to carry on with work as planned in advance.
+With the assistance of this theory, work carried out regularly according to pre-determined plans.
+Complete guidance and instructions provided to workers to carry on with work as planned.

 14. Good working conditions:

 A proper atmosphere for working and conditions are developed with scientific management theory.
-Proper working schedules are followed with ventilation; adequate lighting, rest pauses, with proper safety, and other facilities are provided to patients.
+Proper working schedules follow with ventilation; adequate lighting, rest pauses, proper safety, and other facilities provided to patients.

 15. Owners and investors benefitted:

-Large scale production and enhanced productivity move forward for enhanced turnovers and more profit for investors.
-High profits can be reaped for self-financing so that the concern has a sound financial base.
+Large scale production and enhanced productivity leads to enhanced turnovers and more profit for investors.
+High profits can reap for self-financing so that the concern has a sound financial base.

-Since there is a healthy relationship and cooperation between management and labours, hence they have a cordial and harmonious relationship with one another.
-By this way, industrial disputes are reduced and peace in an industry is achieved.
+Since there are a healthy relationship and cooperation between management and labors, hence they have a cordial and harmonious relationship with one another.
+In this way, industrial disputes reduce and peace in an industry achieved.

-Mental revolution is a concept evolved by Taylor for the development of mutual trust, understanding, and confidence between management and labour.
+The mental revolution is a concept evolving by Taylor for the development of mutual trust, understanding, and confidence between management and labor.

 Disadvantages of Scientific Management Theory:

-The following mentioned are few limitations or disadvantages of scientific management.
+The following mentioned are a few limitations or disadvantages of scientific management.

 1. Requires huge capital:

-The theory requires an investment of huge capital and is considered as a costly system.
+The theory requires an investment of huge capital and consider as a costly system.
 The establishment of work study, planning department, training of workers, and standardization requires more money.